qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People tend to not value the present because "life is permanent"
 - People focus too much on small problems

-Stoicism proposes thinking about death all the time.
+Stoicism proposes thinking about death all the time (_memento mori_).
 Thinking about death can make one not procrastinate important things, make one value the present and reduce worrying about small problems.
 But Stocism does NOT propose indulgence and overdrafting the future.

-> Respice post te.
-Hominem te esse memento.
-Memento mori!
->
-> Look behind.
-Remember you are mortal.
-Remember you will die!

 ## Belief stability